mozilla/bug-handling/policy/triage-bugzilla.md

 #### This bug is a feature request

-Set the bug's severity to `enhancement` and state to `NEW`.
+Set the bug's severity to `enhancement`, add the `feature` keyword if relevant and state to `NEW`.
 This bug will be excluded from future triage queries.

 #### This bug's state is `UNCONFIRMED`